JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

 ![image](https://github.com/JonesKwameOsei/Terraform/assets/81886509/40ad7d82-b23d-4015-9fa7-604aab025d65)<p>

 ### Providing Route Table Association
-By providing a route table association, we aim at linking the subnet to the route table.
+By providing a route table association, we aim to link the subnet to the route table.
 The following code creates an association between the subnet and route table.
 ```
 resource "aws_route_table_association" "a" {
   subnet_id      = aws_subnet.mtc-subnet.id